 - 21. Member States are reminded that the Board of Governors requires all Member States receiving technical assistance from the IAEA to have concluded a Revised Supplementary Agreement Concerning the Provision of Technical Assistance by the IAEA (RSA).
 In accordance with the terms of the RSA, Member States are responsible for obtaining the release from customs for goods and equipment supplied under the TC programme in a timely manner.
 This includes the payment of taxes, where applicable; the transportation of equipment from the port of entry to the project site; any incidental handling, storage, or other related expenses; insurance; and maintenance. - 22.
 Projects that involve the delivery of radiation sources (sealed sources, unsealed radioactive material and radiation generators) or related equipment are reviewed by the Department of Nuclear Safety and Security to ensure that the projects meet the requirements of Article III.A.6 of the Statute, which states that the IAEA is authorized to provide for the application of standards of safety for protection of health and minimization of danger to life and property (including such standards for labour conditions) to its own operation as well as to the operations making use of materials, services, equipment, facilities, and information made available by the IAEA or at its request or under its control or supervision.
 At the operational level, this review also ensures compliance with the recommendations of the Board of Governors (GOV/1999/67 and GOV/2001/48), according to which the provision of radiation sources or any equipment involving the use of radiation sources will be supported under the relevant projects only after the recipient country has met the principal requirements of the International Basic Safety Standards on the establishment of a national radiation safety infrastructure.
 Noting that the radiation safety infrastructure in a Member State can change positively or negatively throughout the implementation of a project, Member States are encouraged to consult and engage with their respective regulatory bodies on all projects that will involve the use of radiation sources and related equipment to ensure that the principal requirements of the International Basic Safety Standards are met. - 23.
-The assessment of a Member State's radiation safety status is based on the evaluation of information stored in the web-based Radiation Safety Information Management System (RASIMS).
+The assessment of a Member State's radiation safety infrastructure status is based on the evaluation of information stored in the web-based Radiation Safety Information Management System (RASIMS) for all Thematic Safety Areas (TSA) except for TSA5 (Emergency Preparedness and Response), which is evaluated based on the information contained in the Emergency Preparedness and Response Information Management System (EPRIMS).
 For reasons of confidentiality, access to RASIMS is restricted so that Member States can only see their own national data.
-The information in RASIMS is sourced from both Member States and the Secretariat, and should be regularly updated by Member States.
-It is subsequently validated by Technical Officers.
-It is in the interests of Member States to ensure that information in RASIMS is accurate and up to date, as this is the tool that is being used to evaluate the radiation safety infrastructure prior to a Member State receiving radiation sources or related equipment. - 24.
-Member States, with the exception of least developed countries, must pay National Participation Costs (NPCs) equivalent to 5% of the estimated core funding of the approved new projects.
+The information in RASIMS is sourced from both Member States and the Secretariat.
+It is in the interest of Member States to ensure that information in RASIMS is accurate and up to date, as it is the tool that is being used to evaluate the radiation safety infrastructure prior to a Member State receiving radiation sources or related equipment. - 24 Member States, with the exception of least developed countries, must pay National Participation Costs (NPCs) equivalent to 5% of the estimated core funding of the approved new national projects.
 At least half of the NPCs, equivalent to 2.5% of the core funding, must be paid before project implementation begins.
 Early payment of NPCs is essential to ensure effective and timely project implementation.
 However, the project start date should take into account the expected date of NPCs payment.
+For more details on NPCs please refer to GOV/2004/46.